The Great British Beach Clean

 We offer step by step guides and provide all the resources you need to run a successful event.
 Our team is always on hand to help out with any questions you have.

-“If you’re having fun and just see tons of litter, it's kind of off putting.”Marko 10 (right), Rottingdean beach, Great British Beach Clean 2020.
+“If you’re having fun and just see tons of litter, it's kind of off putting.”Children enjoying the Great British Beach Clean on Rottingdean beach, Great British Beach Clean 2020.